 A leading program at Florida A&M University, the Environmental Sciences Institute, which was established in 1995 became the School of the Environment in 2011.

 The FAMU School of the Environment offers students, government agencies, private sector companies, communities and other organizations a range of services.

-Eight are working as employees of the National Oceanic and Atmospheric Administration (NOAA), the scientific agency within the U.S. Department of Commerce that focuses on the conditions of the oceans and the atmosphere, while others are employed by the state or other government employees or as researchers in academic settings.
+Eight are working as employees of the National Oceanic and Atmospheric Administration (NOAA), the scientific agency that studies the skies and oceans, while others are employed by state governments or as researchers in academic settings.

-The Educational Partnership Program with Minority Serving Institutions, part of the NOAA Office of Education, awarded $11.9 million in cooperative agreements to four institutions on August 29th, 2016.
-The funds will be used to educate and graduate students who pursue degree programs with applied research in NOAA mission-related scientific fields.
+In August 2016, the Educational Partnership Program with Minority Serving Institutions, part of the NOAA Office of Education, awarded $11.9 million in cooperative agreements to four institutions to educate and graduate students in NOAA mission-related scientific fields.

-Awards were made to Florida A&M University; Howard University; and, the University of Maryland Eastern Shore, and the City University of New York.
+Awards were made to Florida A&M University, Howard University, the University of Maryland Eastern Shore, and the City University of New York.

 What cooperative agreement awards support:

-creating new opportunities for underrepresented populations to be introduced to career paths within NOAA; and,
+- Creating new opportunities for underrepresented populations to be introduced to career paths within NOAA

-Since the first awards were made in 2001, NOAA EPP/MSI Cooperative Science Centers have awarded post-secondary degrees to over 1,600 students in NOAA-mission fields.
-The long term goal of EPP/MSI is to increase the number of students, particularly from underrepresented communities, who attend Minority Serving Institutions and graduate with degrees in science, technology, engineering, and mathematics.
+Since the first awards were made in 2001, NOAA Cooperative Science Centers have awarded post-secondary degrees to over 1,600 students in NOAA-mission fields.